-INDEPENDENT REPORT OF THE AUDITORS TO THE TRUSTEES OF THE PARISHES IFE DIOCESE OF ELPHIN
+INDEPENDENT REPORT OF THE AUDITORS TO THE TRUSTEES OF THE PARISHES OF THE DIOCESE OF ELPHIN

-FOR THE YEAR ENDED 31 DECEMBER 2016
+FOR THE YEAR ENDED 31 DECEMBER 2017

 - The significant part of the income of the Charity arises in the form of offertory collections received in cash.
-The procedures and controls were not implemented to the level required to enable us to audit, in full, the reliability of the income recorded in all Parishes. - The fixed assets of the Charity are not represented on its Balance Sheet, other than Family Life Centre assets and assets acquired in 2015.
+The procedures and controls were not implemented in all Parishes to the level required to enable us to audit, in full, the reliability of the income recorded. - The fixed assets of the Charity are not represented on its Balance Sheet, other than Family Life Centre assets and assets acquired since 2015.
 The process of identifying all Parish assets, their legal and beneficial ownership and the valuation thereof has not been completed to the extent that fixed assets can be represented, in full, on the Balance Sheet.